software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > 1. What is the Product Backlog?
 > 2. What is the Sprint Backlog?
 > 3. What is the difference between the Product Backlog and the Sprint Backlog?
+> 4. What is the Definition of Done?
+What is its relationship with the Product Backlog?

 {: .important-title }